 Dr. Gold is an attending physician at major New York teaching hospitals, including Beth Israel and Lenox Hill Hospital.

-Dr. Lane Krevitt is a board certified Otolaryngologist – Head and Neck Surgeon, who specializes in Head and Neck Oncology Surgery, including Thyroid and Parathyroid Surgery and Endoscopic Sinus Surgery.
+Lane Krevitt, MD is a board certified Otolaryngologist – Head and Neck Surgeon, who specializes in Head and Neck Oncology Surgery, including Thyroid and Parathyroid Surgery and Endoscopic Sinus Surgery.
 He is the director of Head & Neck Surgery, Thyroid and Parathyroid disease at the New York Otolaryngology group.
-He received his undergraduate degree at Tufts University in Boston and his medical degree from Hahnemann University School of Medicine in Philadelphia.
-He completed his Internship in General Surgery and Residency training in Otolaryngology – Head and Neck Surgery at Albert Einstein College of Medicine / Montefiore Medical Center in New York City.
-Dr. Krevitt also completed a Fellowship in Head and Neck Oncology and Endocrine Surgery (Thyroid and Parathyroid) at Montefiore Medical Center, under the direction of Dr. Carl Silver, M.D., a pioneer in the field of Head & Neck Surgery and Laryngology.
+He received his undergraduate degree at Tufts University outside of Boston and his medical degree from Hahnemann University School of Medicine in Philadelphia- Drexel University Medical School.
+He completed his Internship in General Surgery and Residency training in Otolaryngology – Head and Neck Surgery at Albert Einstein College of Medicine/Montefiore Medical Center in New York City.
+Dr. Krevitt also completed a Fellowship in Head and Neck Oncology and Endocrine Surgery (Thyroid and Parathyroid) at Montefiore Medical Center, under the direction of Carl Silver, M.D., pioneer in the field of Head & Neck Endocrine, Oncology, and Laryngeal Surgery.

-Dr. Krevitt is an Attending physician at Beth Israel Medical Center, Montefiore Medical Center and Staten Island University Medical Center.
-He has an academic appointment as Assistant Clinical Instructor and member in the Department of Otolaryngology – Head and Neck Surgery, at Beth Israel Medical Center, Manhattan campus, Albert Einstein College of Medicine.
+Dr. Krevitt is an Attending physician at Weill Cornell Medical College, Mount Sinai/Beth Israel Medical Center and Montefiore Medical Center.
+He has an academic appointment as Affiliate Assistant Professor at the Weill Cornell Medical College.
 Castle Connelly Guide has recognized Dr. Krevitt as one of New York’s leading Otolaryngologists for many years.
 He has also consistently been included in Super Doctors, as seen in the New York Times Magazine.
-He was also included in the “Best Doctors” edition in New York Magazine in 2010.
+He was also included in the “Best Doctors” edition in New York Magazine in 2010 and 2013.
 He has also been consistently been included in America’s Top Physicians and recipient of Patients Choice Award.
-Dr. Krevitt is a participant in the Beth Israel Continuum Head and Neck Tumor Board in New York City that meets weekly, discussing treatment planning with many of the other leading Head & Neck cancer specialists in our region.

 Dr. Krevitt has published and presented at numerous meetings both regionally and nationally on a wide array of topics.
 In addition, he co-authored the chapter, “Morpho-Physiology of the Thyroid and Parathyroid Glands,” in Science Review for Otolaryngology, published by Thieme.
-He is a member of the American Academy of Otolaryngology – Head & Neck Surgery, New York Head and Neck Society, American Rhinolgic Society.
+He is a member of the American Academy of Otolaryngology – Head & Neck Surgery, New York Head and Neck Society, American Thyroid Association, American Rhinologic Society.

 Dr. Krevitt treats many types of Otolaryngology – Head & Neck conditions.
 He has expertise in Minimally Invasive Surgeries of the Head & Neck and Sinuses.
 His area of special interest includes: